dealing with grief and loss

 It’s hard to know how long grief will affect you because everyone’s experience is different.
 However, it’s important to know that eventually, things will get easier.

 It might be helpful to think of grief like the ocean.
-Sometimes the power of the ocean is so strong you can feel out of control.
-Other times it feels manageable and you are able to drift along with the waves.
-The pain of grief can come in huge waves, smaller waves or sideways waves.
-Sometimes there might be waves you didn’t see coming, and sometimes there are periods of calm between the waves.
+Sometimes the power of the ocean is so strong you can feel like you have no control.
+Other times it feels manageable.
+Grief can come in huge waves, smaller waves or sideways waves.
+Sometimes you might not see it coming, and other times there are gaps where you can find your footing.

-Although you might sometimes feel overwhelmed, there are plenty of things you can do to support yourself.
+Although you might feel overwhelmed sometimes, there are plenty of things you can do to support yourself and places you can go to for help.

 What else should I look out for?